adementyev/SensorTape-Git-Repo/README.md

 #SensorTape Project

 ##Introduction
+SensorTape is a sensor network in a form factor of a tape.
+It allows users to intuitively create large sensor networks.
+See mode details in the paper from UIST conference and a video
+This repository contains all the hardware and software design files to make SensorTape.

 ##Content
 Master_hw/ - Hardware files for the master board in Altium format.
 Can be used to make the board